 Mr. Brunner immediately appears because this is a fantasy — in real life, no one can be saved from Algebra teachers.
 He tosses Percy a ballpoint pen that turns into a sword that helps him vaporize the teacher.
 You know, general stuff you want to do to an Algebra teacher.

 Anyway, once they go back to school, everyone pretends that Mrs. Dodds never existed except for Grover who refuses to talk about her.
 Now, while I do condone pretending an Algebra teacher never existed, I still think this is is highly sus.

 At the end of term, Percy and Grover ride a Greyhound (of the bus kind, might I add.
 Wheels, not woof-woof.) home when it breaks down.
 Percy also notices three old ladies knitting which freaks Grover out.
-Rightfully so might I add, because when I meet old aunties who are knitting, they ask scary questions like when I’m getting married and if I’m still “blogging or whatever”.
+Rightfully so might I add, because when I meet old aunties who are knitting, they ask scary questions like when I’m getting married and if I “have any life plans at all”.

 Once Percy gets home, his mother Sally surprises him with a trip to a beach house in Montauk where they discuss, amongst other things, Percy’s dad who left her when she was pregnant with Percy.
 It looks like a normal vacation, but we still have more than 300 pages to go so of course a hurricane happens.